kaydol/diystreamdeck/README.md

 ## Soldering of additional buttons and a buzzer

 Additional buttons were added.
-They are connected with a 10 KOhm resistors like in the example diagram below, except I am using different signal pins (defined in the code):
+They are connected with a 10 KOhm resistors like in the example diagram below, except I am using different signal pins (defined in the code).
+If you're wondering what those resistors are for, the term is called "button debouncing", refer to the [Arduino tutorials](https://www.arduino.cc/en/Tutorial/BuiltInExamples/Debounce).

 ![GitHub Image](/README/physical_buttons_wiring.png)